Moneses

 Moneses uniflora, the one-flowered wintergreen (British Isles), single delight, wax-flower, shy maiden, star of Bethlehem (Aleutians), St. Olaf's candlestick (Norway), wood nymph, or frog's reading lamp, is a plant of the family of Ericaceae, that is indigenous to moist coniferous forests in temperate regions of the Northern Hemisphere from Spain to Japan and across North America.
 It is the sole member of genus Moneses.

-Taxonomy
+Etymology

 The genus Moneses originates from the Greek word moses, which translates to 'solitary', and hesia, meaning 'delight', referencing the single flower which blooms on the plant.
 The plant is also referred to as wood nymph, referencing a nature goddess figure in Greek mythology that lived in forests and resembled beautiful women.